-Initio is a New Zealand owned online insurance brand that’s on a mission to cut the nonsense and make insurance easier for Kiwi’s.
+We are New Zealand owned online insurance company that's on a mission to cut the nonsense and make insurance easier for Kiwi's.

 Get a quote in a matter of seconds with our lightning-fast online calculator, or learn more about our comprehensive cover.